hantsy/spring-r2dbc-sample/docs/intro.md

-In contrast to the blocking nature of Jdbc, R2dbc allows you operate with relational database with none-blocking APIs, R2dbc embraces [Reactive Streams](https://www.reactive-streams.org/) spec, and provides open specification which includes a collection of  SPIs to database vendors to create its own drivers.
+In contrast to the blocking nature of Jdbc, R2dbc allows you to access with relational databases using none-blocking APIs, R2dbc embraces [Reactive Streams](https://www.reactive-streams.org/) spec, and provides open specification which includes a collection of  Service Provider Interface(SPI) to the database vendors to implement their own drivers.

-To connect to the databases,you should add corresponding drivers into your project dependencies.
+To connect to databases, you should add corresponding drivers into your project dependencies.

 ## R2dbc drivers